Frequently asked questions

 Can I call for an appointment at the Salem Health Spine Center?

-No. The Salem Health Spine Center guided patient service (GPS) is available only with a referral from your primary care practitioner (PCP) or specialist you may be seeing.
+No. The Salem Health Spine Center service is available only with a referral from your primary care practitioner (PCP) or specialist you may be seeing.
 If you do not yet have a PCP, you can search our provider directory to locate one who fits your needs and is accepting new patients.